Fullshape power spectrum for the Symmetron modified gravity model

 The above considerations lead us to explore other alternative cosmological models based on Modified Gravity (MG), that may be sensible to be distinguished from the $\Lambda$CDM model through different observables, both at background and perturbative levels.
 MG models are of great interest when testing deviations of the standard $\Lambda$CDM cosmological model, since they are fundamental models, as opposed to parametrizations, posing a precise explanation to dark energy.
 Indeed, with the observational datasets recently obtained from galaxy surveys, it is possible to test gravity on cosmological scales.
 This becomes even more important with data from DESI \cite{Aghamousa:2016zmz,Alam:2020jdv} and other forthcoming collaborations such as LSST \cite{Abate:2012za} and Euclid \cite{Euclid:2023bgs}.
 To accomplish this task, apart from the vast amount of surveys' data, there are tools such as mocks, emulators, N-body simulations, etc. \cite{Alam:2020jdv}.
 As a result of these developments, MG models can be constrained by analyzing information with different observables such as the 2-point correlation function or the power spectrum (PS), allowing us to contrast gravity models with an error at percent level accuracies \cite{Alam:2020jdv}.

-In this work, we will focus on the Symmetron model \cite{Hinterbichler:2010es, Brax_2012} which has regained interest recently \cite{Ruan:2021wup,vardanyan2023modelingtestingscreeningmechanisms,Mirpoorian_2023}, but we also work out the $n=1$ Hu-Sawicki $f(R)$ \cite{Hu:2007nk} that has been extensively studied in the literature \cite{Mirzatuny:2019dux,Zhao:2010qy,Ramachandra:2020lue,Rodriguez_Meza_2024} and can serve as a comparison of the different gravitational effects.
+In this work, we will focus on the Symmetron model \cite{Hinterbichler:2010es, Brax_2012} which has regained interest recently \cite{Ruan:2021wup,vardanyan2023modelingtestingscreeningmechanisms,Mirpoorian_2023,Fischer:2024eic}, but we also work out the $n=1$ Hu-Sawicki $f(R)$ \cite{Hu:2007nk} that has been extensively studied in the literature \cite{Mirzatuny:2019dux,Zhao:2010qy,Ramachandra:2020lue,Rodriguez_Meza_2024} and can serve as a comparison of the different gravitational effects.
 Both models exhibit important features, one of them, the so-called screening mechanism, of which there are different types: Vainshtein and Chameleon are two examples.
 The relevance of these mechanisms is that under nonlinear effects it is possible to screen the extra degree of freedom due to the associated scalar field and recover the behavior of GR in e.g. high-density regions \cite{Aviles:2018qot}.
 This ensures that these gravity models comply with solar system tests where GR is well-established.
-On the other hand, MG models predict specific features in the expansion rate of the Universe, as well as different clustering properties.
+On the other hand, MG models predict specific features in the expansion rate of the Universe, as well as different clustering properties, and recently the Symmetron fifth force have been explored as a particle dark matter \cite{Burrage:2016yjm,OHare:2018ayv,Burrage:2018zuj,Kading:2023hdb}.
 In the present study we focus on the latter properties, through the analysis of features in the power spectrum.